eradszewski/exam-cloud-minon/Readme.md

 docker-compose up --build
 ```

-**Note:** The project is not allowed to run. (see Dealing with Docker Compose)</br>
+**Note:** The project isn´t allowed to run. (see Dealing with Docker Compose)</br>
 ## Dealing with Docker Compose
 To display all docker-compose instances:
 ```
 docker-compose ps
 ```
 To delete all instances:
 ```
 docker-compose rm
 ```